Conferences and Online Education

 Internal Medicine Grand Rounds (weekly)

-We utilize the outstanding online educational modules provided by Johns Hopkins.
-Residents are assigned 10 modules on common ambulatory topics that must be completed in the academic year (i.e., 1 per month or so).
+We utilize the outstanding online educational modules provided by Johns Hopkins at their PEAC Physician Education and Assessment Center.
+Residents are assigned 8 modules on common ambulatory topics that must be completed in the academic year.
 Each takes only 1-2 hours, but they are great self-study education modules.
-There are upwards of 30 modules available each year, so ambitious residents can complete as many as they wish – we require only 10.
+There are upwards of 30 modules available each year, so ambitious residents can complete as many as they wish – we require only 8.

 Consultative & Perioperative Medicine Essentials for Hospitalists Modules

-Residents must complete modules from this online curriculum as part of their General Medicine Consultation Service rotation.
-There are 28 modules presently, but we only assign a core selection to the residents.
+Residents complete modules from this online curriculum as part of their General Medicine Consultation Service rotation.
+We assign a core selection to the residents, but there is a whole library of valuable modules to choose from.
 This is an outstanding self-study resource that complements the consult curriculum perfectly.

 Outpatient Morning Report (weekly, Tuesday AM at UCD)

-The Primary Care residents attend morning report on Tuesdays and we do an outpatient morning report, concentrating on educational cases from clinic, to allow focused discussion on common outpatient problems.
+The Primary Care and TEACH residents attend morning report on Tuesdays and we do an outpatient morning report, concentrating on educational cases from clinic, to allow focused discussion on common outpatient problems.

 General Medicine Pre-Clinic Huddle (weekly)